georgepaterson/browser-support/README.md

 Since the same browser is expected to provide the same experience between equivalent operating systems to streamline the testing process, testing is split in to primary and secondary phases.

-Primary testing is engaged in during development to ensure [Grade A support](#grade-a-support) is achieved for that browser on an equivalent operating system.
+Primary testing is engaged in during development to ensure [Grade A support][a] is achieved for that browser on an equivalent operating system.

 | Browser             |  Operating system |
 |-------------------- | ----------------- |